Gqeberha-based NPO receives UNICEF backing for coding readiness programme

 Tangible Africa, a coding education initiative born in Gqeberha has officially been accepted into the United Nations Children's Fund (UNICEF) Learning Cabinet to empower children in the face of AI.
 Picture: Supplied

-To date, the initiative has already taught coding to more than 350,000 learners across 15 countries, using simple “unplugged” games that make computational thinking accessible to everyone, everywhere.
+To date, the initiative has taught coding to more than 350,000 learners across 15 countries, using simple “unplugged” games that make computational thinking accessible to everyone, everywhere.

 Tangible Africa, a coding education initiative born in Gqeberha has officially been accepted into the United Nations Children's Fund (UNICEF) Learning Cabinet to empower children in the face of AI.
 Picture: Supplied